AnnNaserNabil/AnnNaserNabil.github.io/_posts/2025-05-18-VinchGogh.md

 🔗 **Live Demo:** [vinch-gogh.streamlit.app](https://vinch-gogh.streamlit.app/)

-I’m excited to unveil my latest creation — **ভিঞ্চ গখ (Vincha Gogh)**, an innovative AI-powered web app designed to craft immersive Bengali sci-fi and fantasy stories along with original poems — all tailored for teenage readers who love exploring the realms of imagination beyond time and space.
+I’m excited to unveil my latest creation — **ভিঞ্চ গখ (Vinch Gogh)**, an innovative AI-powered web app designed to craft immersive Bengali sci-fi and fantasy stories along with original poems — all tailored for teenage readers who love exploring the realms of imagination beyond time and space.

 This app is not just a storytelling tool.
 It’s a **creative companion** that brings together three specialized AI agents, each with a unique storytelling role, collaborating to weave meaningful and emotionally rich narratives in Bengali.

 ---

-## What is Vincha Gogh?
+## What is Vinch Gogh?

 Imagine asking an intelligent storyteller to take you on a journey where quantum physics meets psychic powers, where heroes bend time and space through their own understanding — all narrated in your mother tongue.